apache/nifi/minifi-docs/Properties_Guide.md

         State File: ./conf/state/tail-file
         Initial Start Position: Beginning of File

-## Connection Properties
+## Connections

-There is only one connection in this initial version of MiNiFi, between the source processor and the Remote Processing Group.
-These properties allow for customization of the of the connection.
+There can be multiple connections in this version of MiNiFi.
+The "Connections" subsection is a list of connections.
+Each connection must specify these properties.

 *Property*               | *Description*
 --------------------     | -------------
 name                     | The name of what this connection will do.
-This is not used for any underlying implementation but solely for the users of this configuration and MiNiFi agent. max work queue size      | This property is the max number of FlowFiles that can be in the queue before back pressure is applied.
+This is used for the id of the connection so it must be unique. source name              | The name of what of the processor that is the source for this connection. source relationship name | The name of the processors relationship to route to this connection destination name         | The name of the component to receive this connection. max work queue size      | This property is the max number of FlowFiles that can be in the queue before back pressure is applied.
 When back pressure is applied the source processor will no longer be scheduled to run. max work queue data size | This property specifies the maximum amount of data (in size) that should be queued up before applying back pressure.
 When back pressure is applied the source processor will no longer be scheduled to run. flowfile expiration      | Indicates how long FlowFiles are allowed to exist in the connection before be expired (automatically removed from the flow). queue prioritizer class  | This configuration option specifies the fully qualified java class path of a queue prioritizer to use.
 If no special prioritizer is desired then it should be left blank.
 An example value of this property is: org.apache.nifi.prioritizer.NewestFlowFileFirstPrioritizer

-## Remote Processing Group
+## Remote Processing Groups

-MiNiFi is currently designed only to send back data to core NiFi instances using the Site to Site protocol.
-These properties configure the Remote Processing Group that links to that core instance.
+MiNiFi can be used to send data using the Site to Site protocol (via a Remote Processing Group) or a Processor.
+These properties configure the Remote Processing Groups that use Site-To-Site to send data to a core instance.

 *Property*   | *Description*
 ------------ | -------------